activeadmin/activeadmin/README.md

 ## Acknowledgements

-Thanks to [Greg] for creating and opensourcing this project.
+Thanks to [Greg Bell][Greg] for creating and sharing this project with the open source community.

 Thanks to [all the people that ever contributed to this project through code][contributors] or other means such as bug reports, issue triaging, feature suggestions, code